 I ended the interview like any other, and asked if there’s anything more they wanted to say.

-“Just let the public know that you couldn't meet a more humble guy,” Kip said.
+“Just let the public know that you couldn't meet a more humble guy."

 My car was broiling and I had no signal, so I made for Rock-A-Fella's and typed up my account over a sandwich and several unsweetened iced teas.
-I was finally writing passages, as quickly and thoughtfully as I could, trying to instill a bit of pathos to people I had never met before and a sense of place to somewhere I had never been.
+I was finally writing passages, as quickly and thoughtfully as I could, trying to instill a sense of place and pathos to somewhere I had never been.
 For this I was being paid $35/ hr, plus mileage and expenses, unless I had a byline that day, in which case pay was 50 cents a word instead of the hourly rate.

 Cabot Church was deserted except for a reporter from ABC News.
 Door open, I respectfully nebbed around the lobby, sent Mary some photos of pamphlets, and tried to get a feel for the place before leaving a note requesting someone contact the Times’ religion reporter, please.

 I waited for a while longer, and the only person to show up at the church was someone who saw me alone on my phone in the parking lot and asked if I, too, was playing Pokemon Go.
-So I left, went to Bethel Park again, waited there some more, and went home.
+So I left, went to Bethel Park, where very little had changed, before returning home to call it a night and reflect on all that transpired.

 BETHEL PARK, PA.
 Monday, July 18, 7:51 AM.
-By now, the Times had a stable of reporters to take on duties in Western PA, and I was left to stake out the shooter’s home.
+By now, the Times had flown in a number of their own reporters to take over the reporting.
+I was left to stake out the shooter’s home.

-“It’s one of those scenes that’s enough to make you hate the profession,” one Times reporter who had shuttled in for coverage told me.
+“It’s one of those scenes that’s enough to make you hate the profession,” one of their reporters told me.

 If the police barricades went down, I could run up to the house alongside the rest of the international press and knock on the family’s door.
 Or take notes if they sent out a lawyer to make a statement, or something.

-I mostly sat under a big oak tree in a front lawn caddy-corner, caught up on leads, reporting, and took in the scene.
-I ran into other hired guns from Pittsburgh and met journalists from Tokyo, Helsinki, State College and beyond.
-Broadcast crews would pull up, post up, go live, and roll out, only for another van to pull up, take its place and do the same, but in another language.
+I sat under a big oak tree in a front lawn caddy-corner, caught up on leads, the latest reporting, and took in the scene.
+I ran into other hired guns from Pittsburgh and met journalists from Tokyo, Helsinki, Gothenburg and beyond.
+Broadcast crews would pull up, post up, go live, and roll out, only for another van to pull up, take its place and do the same, only in another language.

-When I went returned to Bethel Park on assignment Wednesday I gave out like 100 business cards, especially at South Hills Village Mall, which yielded 3 replies:
+When I returned to Bethel Park on assignment Wednesday, again trying to learn about the shooter, I gave out like 100 business cards, especially at South Hills Village Mall.
+My legwork yielded 3 replies:

 - One from a kid I met at a coffee shop, who was hopeful I could get some coverage for his Dad’s band, “Ferocious Ghosts.”